chaunm/node-actors-prototype/actors/physical/led.md

 The actor's local UID is: `service/led`

-## Mailboxes
+## Endpoints
-The actor uses following mailboxes
+The actor uses following endpointes

 ### 1. Requests